clintoy18/clintoy18/README.md

 👨‍💻 **About Me**
 🔹 IT student based in the Cebu, Philippines 🇵🇭
-🔹 Full Stack Developer with experience in Blade, Tailwind CSS, and a bit or React 🔹 Passionate about building real-world projects like Thrift-It and community platforms
+🔹 Full Stack Developer with experience in Blade, Tailwind CSS, and a bit or React 🔹 Passionate about building real-world projects like Thrift-It and community platforms  <br>
 🔹 Currently learning Laravel 12 and full-stack development
 🔹 SK Councilor working on tech-based youth initiatives to promote paperless-governance
 🔹 Open for collaborations on practical, community-driven web projects